Mount Austin, Johor Bahru

-Taman Mount Austin (茂奧斯汀花園), is a residential area in Johor Bahru, Johor, Malaysia.
-The neighborhood has a mix of various properties, from terrace homes, semi-detached homes, service apartments, industrial buildings to shop-office lots.
-It is a famous area of Johor Bahru renowned for having many restaurants and over 30 bubble tea shops.
-It is located in between Taman Setia Indah and Taman Daya.
+Taman Mount Austin (茂奧斯汀花園), is an area in Johor Bahru, Johor, Malaysia.
+The neighborhood has a mix of residential terrace and semi-detached homes, service apartments, industrial buildings to shop-office lots.
+It is an area of Johor Bahru known as bustling for having many cafes, restaurants, karaoke and bubble tea shops.

+Location

+It is located 18km away from Johor Immigration Centre.
+Mount Austin is located in between Taman Setia Indah and Taman Daya.